How To Lose Weight If You Are In MenopauseMay 14, 2018

 As opposed to your end goal, what if you need to focus on fuel for risk?
 Here are some of the common risks, and how you can figure fuel into the equation…

-The APOE gene controls how your body circulates cholesterol and fats (3).
+The APOE gene controls how your body circulates cholesterol and fats (The apoe gene and a new study about it).
 If you have what is known as a 3 or 4 variation, you are going to be apt to have more risks from diets that are higher in fat.
 This is a case where you are far better off to be lower in fat, higher in carbs, while still getting essential fats and quality protein.

 Bottom Line: If your genotype is anything besides that variation, you have more options and it probably does not make as big of a difference for you.

 If your lipid panel runs really high in triglycerides, then you are someone who might be more sensitive to overall carbohydrate and processed carbohydrate.
 This means that you are better off having: